Camuy, Puerto Rico: Landmarks and places of interest

-To stimulate local tourism during the COVID-19 pandemic in Puerto Rico, the Puerto Rico Tourism Company launched the Voy Turistiendo (I'm Touring) campaign in 2021.
+To stimulate local tourism during the COVID-19 pandemic in Puerto Rico, the Puerto Rico Tourism Company launched the Voy Turisteando (I'm Touring) campaign in 2021.
 The campaign featured a passport book with a page for each municipality.
 The Voy Turisteando Camuy passport page lists Iglesia de Piedra, Balneario Peñon Brusi, and Parque de Las Cavernas del Río Camuy, as places of interest.

 Culture

 Religion

 Camuy is first and foremost Catholic but there are other religions present in the town, including Protestant denominations such as the Pentecostals, Presbyterians, Methodists, and others.
 There are four Roman Catholic parishes in Camuy: